The following benefits and facilities are available to members of MBBKA.

 Full Members and Family Members are covered for:

-Third Party Public Liability and Products Liability through the BBKA policy to the value of £5 million.
-Fire damage and theft of bees (max value of one colony £40) and hives (max value of any one colony £100).
-Subject to a £25 excess.
-Associate Members do not have insurance cover.
+Third Party Public Liability and Products Liability through the BBKA policy to the value of £10 million.
 New beekeepers who obtain bees during the year must upgrade their membership in order to obtain the insurance benefits.
+Details of the insurance included in BBKA membership can be found here

 The Association aims to provide basic training for new beekeepers and help existing beekeepers improve their skills.
 Every year during February and March a course is held at the Church of the Good Shepherd for new beekeepers or anyone interested in the learning about the craft of beekeeping.
 Training for the BBKA Basic Assessment is provided for those who have kept bees for more than one year and advice is available for more experienced beekeepers wishing to take advanced examinations.
 Members also undertake visits to schools, summer exhibitions and talks to interested groups.

 The Association has a comprehensive library of books, pamphlets, training notes and videos which are available for loan at the winter meetings.